Aliucord/Aliucord/README.md

 # Aliucord
 Discord Android app mod inspired by desktop Discord client mods.
-Unlike other mods, you don't need to rebuild full apk on PC.
-You need only to rebuild Aliucord patches after installing plugins that requires patching new classes, which can be done on Android phone using Aliucord Installer.
+Unlike other mods, you don't need to rebuild full apk on PC, because Aliucord is hooking at the runtime using [Pine](https://github.com/canyie/pine) hook framework.

+⚠ **Info**: Aliucord doesn't support `x86` and `x86_64` architectures, because Pine supports `arm` and `arm64` only.

 **Supported Discord version**: 79.1 - Alpha (79201)